-"The U.S. Army Corps of Engineers' Climate Action Plan provides actions that demonstrate how the Corps continues to further their efforts to address climate adaptation and resilience in all aspects of Civil Works projects and operations," said Principal Deputy Assistant Secretary of the Army for Civil Works Jaime A. Pinkham.
-"This is a vital component of identifying the contribution of the Corps to the Administration's goals for resilient infrastructure and community preparedness."
+"The US Army Corps of Engineers' Climate Action Plan provides actions that demonstrate how the Corps continues to further their efforts to address climate adaptation and resilience in all aspects of Civil Works projects and operations," says Principal Deputy Assistant Secretary of the Army for Civil Works Jaime A. Pinkham.
+"This is a vital component of identifying the contribution of the Corps to the Administration's goals for resilient infrastructure and community preparedness." our carbon footprint.
+Producing wind energy domestically also makes us independent from oil, which hopefully would make us less exposed to international adverse situations that could cost us generations to come.
+It's a win-win situation."